 Stripped of my initial sense of awe, I found myself in the now disparaging position of having lowered all of my lofty expectations, all of my hopes, all of my dreams concerning mystical possibility.
 Certainly, without equivocation, I had experienced a profound depth of spirit.
 I had seen practical magic manifest material wishes.
 I bore witness to phenomena any skeptic would consider miraculous.
 And still, these moments were fleeting and nearly impossible to predict or replicate on any reliable basis.
 If I was at the summit, and that was all there was, then the sacred mysteries of Hermes, of the Philosopher’s Stone, of the Rosicrucians, and of the Magi were not at all the stuff of their legends.

 Emptied of wonderment and faith, I came to the disturbing conclusion that the legends of old were mere fantasy.
 The Art could not be mastered in a reliable or repeatable fashion.
 The miraculous was only as impressive as a chance hallucination.
 And laboratory alchemy was little more than chemical meditation, not the transformative spiritualization of matter and the authentic materialization of spirit.

-However, after one final leap of faith six years ago on a seemingly random introduction to Rubaphilos Salfluére and The Heredom Group, I now remain eternally grateful to have been proven dead wrong through demonstration–The Art CAN be mastered in a reliable and repeatable fashion (for those who are ready).
+However, after one final leap of faith in 2010 on a seemingly random introduction to Rubaphilos Salfluére and The Heredom Group, I now remain eternally grateful to have been proven dead wrong through demonstration–The Art CAN be mastered in a reliable and repeatable fashion (for those who are ready).
 And its majesty CAN be witnessed on a daily basis by those who have proven to Nature that they will not profane Her mysteries.